LuchoTurtle/dog-breed-classifier/README.md

 This project is particularly interesting because it encompasses much of the pipeline of training a model, from data augmentation to data visualization and hyper parameter tweaking.

 ## Deployment
-Within this repo, there is an `app` folder that has the same features as found in the notebook.
+Within this repo, there is an `app` folder that has the same features as found in the notebook, albeit with some differentes.
+You should check the [HTML file](./app/dog_app2.html) to check the progress and added features.
+The `classifier.py` file has the prediction method reordered, knowing if there is a dog or cat through an ensemble of two ResNet models, averaging the prediction of each model to reach to a solid conclusion on if the dog pertains to a dog or a cat.

  It uses Streamlit to create a simple frontend app that the users can use the classifier.
 It's better than just having a notebook, right? :sweat_smile:

 The code that is in the `app` folder is the same as found in the notebook, with an additional feature of detecting if it is a cat.